-What does HRS monitor?
+What does CG monitor?

 Why monitoring and documentation?